Expansive homeomorphisms on complexity quasi-metric spaces: Expansive homeomorphisms

 \begin{theorem}[\cite{olela2024}] Let $(X,q)$ be a quasi-metric space and $\psi\colon X\to X$ a homeomorphism.
 Then: \begin{enumerate}[label=\textup{(\roman*)}] \item $\psi$ is $q$-expansive if and only if $\psi$ is $q^t$-expansive. \item If $\psi$ is $q$-expansive, then $\psi$ is $q^s$-expansive.
 The converse is false in general. \end{enumerate} \end{theorem}

-Part~(i) is remarkable: it says that the direction of asymmetry does not matter for the \emph{existence} of expansive behaviour, although it may affect the value of the expansive constant.
-Part~(ii) says that quasi-metric expansiveness is a strictly stronger property than metric expansiveness.
+Part~(i) is striking: the direction of asymmetry does not matter for whether expansive behaviour \emph{exists}, though it may change the expansive constant.
+Part~(ii) says that quasi-metric expansiveness is strictly stronger than metric expansiveness.

 \begin{example}[Non-equivalence of (ii)] Consider $X=\{0,1\}^\Z$ (the full two-shift) with the quasi-metric $q(x,y)=\sum_{n\ge 0}2^{-n}|x_n-y_n|$ (only non-negative indices).
 The shift map is $q^s$-expansive but not $q$-expansive, because forward-only distances cannot detect differences in the past. \end{example}